hyperdashio/hyperdash-sdk-py/README.md

 * Is fast and easy-to-use in scripts and Jupyter.
 * Tracks your hyperparameters across different model experiments.
 * Graphs performance metrics (loss, reward, etc.) in real-time.
-* Saves your experiment's output (standard out / error) as a local log file.
+* Saves your experiment's print output (standard out / error) as a local log file.
 * Notifies you when a long-running experiment has finished.
 * Can be viewed remotely on [__web__](https://hyperdash.io/dashboard), [__iOS__](https://itunes.apple.com/us/app/hyperdash-machine-learning-monitoring/id1257582233), and/or [__Android__](https://play.google.com/store/apps/details?id=com.hyperdash).